logankeenan/logankeenan.github.io/content/posts/running-a-rust-server-in-a-cloudflare-worker.md

-+++
-title = "Running a Rust Server in a Cloudflare Worker" description = "Create a Rust server using the tide framework, compile it to WASM, and run it in a Cloudflare Worker." date = 2022-05-07T00:00:01Z
++++ title = "Running a Rust Server in a Cloudflare Worker" description = "Create a Rust server using the tide framework, compile it to WASM, and run it in a Cloudflare Worker." date = 2022-05-07T00:00:01Z +++
-+++

 _Rust is extraordinarily portable.
-This post is the first of many describing how an app can be written in Rust as a server-side app and integrated into multiple platforms._
+This post is the first of many describing how a server-side app can be written in Rust and integrated into multiple platforms._

 ## Overview